 This comparison breaks down where each tool excels, where each falls short, and which one fits different types of CRE workflows.

-How They Work: Self-Serve vs. Full-Service
+How They Work: Focused Tool vs. Full GIS Platform

 Feature Comparison